-Submerged in Mexico City, between long avenues such as Periférico Sur and Insurgentes, and flanked by urban complexes such as Villa Olímpica and Centro Inbursa, is the archaeological zone of Cuicuilco, where ancient men raised chants and prayers with the intention of becoming gods.
+Submerged in Mexico City, between long avenues such as Periférico Sur and Insurgentes, and flanked by urban complexes such as Villa Olímpica and Centro Inbursa, is the archaeological zone of Cuicuilco, where ancient men raised chants and prayers intending to become gods.

 According to research, more than 6,000 years ago, the lakes in the Mexico Basin were smaller and more naturally rich, which led small villages to settle around them.
 Two thousand years later, between 3,500 and 4,000 B.C., a climatic change caused the level of these aquifers to rise considerably due to constant rainfall.